pfyon/suricatarest/README.md

 ```

 ### API /test
-Expects a pcap file and one or more suricata rule in the same format as in a .rules file.
+Expects a pcap file and one or more suricata rules in the same format as a .rules file.

 Returns a list of signatures that hit on the pcap file, and how many times each signature hit, as json.